 P = Maximum Axial Pulling Force

 As you noticed above, the formula for calculating the UTS uses the maximum force and the cross-sectional area, hence the unit for Tensile Strength will be N/m^2 or you can also use kg/cm^2.
 So you can also say the tensile strength unit is Pascal (Pa), KPa, MPa, etc..

-Here below I have shared some more important and hand-picked articles for you to read next:
+Here below I have shared the links to some more important and hand-picked articles for you to read next: